 If you've been teaching for any length of time, you know how much "stuff" one can accumulate in just a year.
-I admit, I'm a bit of a hoarder when it come to teaching resources.
+I admit I'm a bit of a hoarder when it comes to teaching resources.
 I'm in recovery, but one look at my basement (and now garage) and you can see that it's difficult for me to part with things.

 However, there are ways to keep valuable resources without being nominated for an upcoming episode of "Hoarders: Buried Alive."
 Personally, I've worked through each of these four steps and they've radically changed how I view and use teaching materials.
-And if I can do it, you can too!

 Four Steps to Organizing Teaching Resources

-1. PURGE.
-Oh friends, this is both the easiest and hardest step.
+Oh, friends, this is both the easiest and hardest step.
 It requires serious dedication and commitment, but if you do it right, offers the biggest payoff.

-Take a serious look at your resources - plan books, lesson plans, anchor charts, mentor texts, curriculum books, TPT resources, worksheets - everything.
+Take a serious look at your resources - plan books, lesson plans, anchor charts, mentor texts, curriculum books, TPT resources, manipulatives - everything.
 Go through each item and sort into three categories - keep, donate, and recycle.